Chrome Apps mosey on over to Macs

 “This is the method to ship native apps for Chrome OS,” Chrome engineering director Erik Kay said to CNET when Chrome Apps debuted in September.

 The Mac support follows that Google is further ahead than previously believed with Chrome apps for mobile units.
-Much like its slightly recent make stronger for Android on Intel x86 processors, Google has a keen hobby in getting Chrome and its ancillary features corresponding to Chrome Apps onto as many devices as that you can imagine.
+Much like its slightly recent make stronger for Android on Intel x86 processors, Google has a keen hobby in getting Chrome and its ancillary features corresponding to Chrome Apps onto as many devices as you can imagine.